Conservation Stewardship Program (CSP)

-FY2015 CSP materials have been archived, in preparation for the FY2016 ranking period.
-FY2016 Ranking Period information will be available at a later date.
+FY 2015 CSP materials have been archived, in preparation for the FY 2016 ranking period.
+FY 2016 Ranking Period information will be available in the near future.

 The Conservation Stewardship Program helps agricultural producers maintain and improve their existing conservation systems and adopt additional conservation activities to address priority resources concerns.
 Participants earn CSP payments for conservation performance - the higher the performance, the higher the payment.

 CSP Interim Final Rule with Request for Comment on Federal Register website.

 This interim rule with request for comment amends the CSP to incorporate programmatic changes as authorized by amendments in the Agricultural Act of 2014 (2014 Act).

 The 2014 Farm Bill increased the program's focus on generating additional conservation benefits, removed the limitation on the number of nonindustrial private forestland acres that can be enrolled in CSP, and increased flexibility to enroll land coming out of the Conservation Reserve Program.

 Payment Limit.
 A person or legal entity may not receive more than $200,000 during fiscal years 2014 through 2018.

 Through CSP, participants take additional steps to improve resource condition including soil quality, water quality, water quantity, air quality, and habitat quality, as well as energy.

 CSP provides two types of payments through five-year contracts: annual payments for installing new conservation activities and maintaining existing practices; and supplemental payments for adopting a resource-conserving crop rotation.
 Producers may be able to renew a contract if they have successfully fulfilled the initial contract and agree to achieve additional conservation objectives.
 Payments are made soon as practical after October 1 of each fiscal year for contract activities installed and maintained in the previous year.